 From 2017 – 2019, SOMANZ issued the Obstetric Medicine Certificate to eligible physicians in recognition of contributions to work, education and research in obstetric medicine, and training in obstetric medicine undertaken prior to 2013.
-Following the completion of this “grandparenting” period, only individuals who prospectively apply for supervision of SOMANZ recommended obstetric Medicine training and who successfully complete the training requirements will be eligible to receive the Obstetric Medicine Certificate.
+Following the completion of this “grandparenting” period, only individuals who prospectively applied for supervision of SOMANZ recommended Obstetric Medicine training and who successfully completed the training requirements were eligible to receive the Obstetric Medicine Certificate.
 Since closure of the grandparenting mechanism in 2019, we have received many requests for SOMANZ to have a pathway by which we recognise prior training and competency in Obstetric Medicine.
 We are pleased to advise you that the SOMANZ Executive Council and the Training Committee have developed the Post-Fellowship Recognition in Obstetric Medicine pathway which will be open for applications after 8th October 2023.
 Post-Fellowship Recognition in Obstetric Medicine is not designed to replace Post-Fellowship Training in Obstetric Medicine.
 Post-Fellowship training is the standard pathway available to Fellows who wish to be recognised in Obstetric Medicine in addition to their other fellowship/s.
 Post-Fellowship training is prospectively approved and supervised in accordance with the requirements for training in Obstetric Medicine.

 The supervision of the SOMANZ recommended Obstetric Medicine training for advanced trainees is undertaken by the General and Acute Care Medicine ATC.
 For this reason, all trainees will be required to prospectively apply for recognition of Obstetric Medicine training through the General and Acute Care Medicine ATC and pay the associated training fee.
 Trainees currently training in another speciality, such as Endocrinology or Nephrology, will need to apply to both the ATC in General and Acute Care Medicine and to their usual Advanced Training Committee for accreditation of the 12 months of Obstetric Medicine training.
 Trainees are not required to complete dual training in general medicine and their subspecialty to obtain the Obstetric Medicine certificate.